stephenfrench9/pytest/README.md

 [Database Access](https://pytest-django.readthedocs.io/en/latest/database.html)
 section of the pytest django documentation.

-Do a django thing in the shell (after having set up a Django app w/database in the above section, pytest django 0)
+Do a django thing in the shell (after completing pytest django 0) This is just to show that a model exists, as does the table in the database, and that it all works.
+Note that you don't actually need the database to exist in order to test the model.
 ```
 python mysite/manage.py shell
 from django.contrib.auth.models import User